zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 right-click on the repository folder in IntelliJ and click *New* and *File*.
 It is important that the file be named `.gitignore`.
 After you create the file, IntelliJ will ask if the file should be added to the repository; select *Yes*.
-You might have the option to install a plugin for use with .gitignore files; you can install it if you'd like.
+You might have the option to install a plug-in for use with .gitignore files; you can install it if you'd like.

 We can add IntelliJ-generated files to our .gitignore file to prevent adding